equinor/eit-web-ar/docs/meeting-api.md

 #### 410 User does not exist

 ## GET `/group/:groupId`

+Be aware that the group functionality is a work in progress.

 Get information about a group and the players within the group
 ### Responses
 #### 200